-Another key outcome of the research will be the establishment of a database.
+There are still massive gaps in our scientific knowledge when it comes to microplastics.
+A key outcome of the research will be the establishment of an open access database so that we can record the data we collect, but also let other people use it for formulating policy and conducting further research.
 The data submitted will be categorised and held centrally.
 As we find out more and more, the types of information we gather will change and so will the database.
 It will be dynamic and under constant development.
-Importantly, it will also be available for others to access.

 This project will provide us with a huge amount of data and plenty of opportunities.
 We will be undertaking additional research across a whole range of areas and to be honest, as the data available increases so will the scope of the research.

 We aim to support undergraduate and postgraduate studies with the provision of data and hopefully funding.
 For example we are already looking into how existing data and knowledge of coastal sediment movement might be applied to the transport of microplastics and how wildfowl might be impacted.